seanjl/LeBonCafe/README.md

 # LeBonCafe
-Digital restaurant menu for a café.
+Digital menu for a café.